quintel/documentation/docs/contrib/graph-components.md

 #### Share edges

-Share edges allow you to directly define [the share of an edge](#edge-shares): the proportion of the supply of a node which is sent to the consumer node.
-In the ETSource document, you will set this with the `parent_share` attribute; in ETEngine it is simply called `share` for historical reasons.
+Share edges allow you to directly define [the share of an edge](#edge-shares).
+In the ETSource document, you will set this with the `child_share` attribute (the proportion of the consumer node's demand which is supplied through the edge) or the `parent_share` attribute (the proportion of the supplier node's output which is sent through the edge).
+In ETEngine the share is simply called `share` for historical reasons.

 ```
 - type = share